sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ![](./images/pexels-alison-burrell-195226.jpg)

-^
-- For single-person projects the code first approach might be fine

 ---

+[.column]

+## Code First

+* Write controllers with a lot of metadata
+* Server-side framework creates OpenAPI on the fly

+[.column]

+## Design First

+* Create OpenAPI spec from the scratch
+* Implementation based on that spec
+* You may or may not create OpenAPI on the fly

+---

 ## Design First - The Good

+* No need to write obfuscated controller code
 * Improved documentation quality
 * Early review of REST API design/changes
-* Code generation possible
+* Code generation possible / recommended

-^
-Controller code is ugly - has more annotations than source code
+^ Manual controller code is ugly - more annotations than source code On willhaben DSA project we used OpenAPI to define the domain model

 ---